metagenlab/mummer2circos/README.md

 - add metagenlab/utils to pythonpath

-# alignment method
+# Alignment method

-- the whole genome alignments can be done with three different method: megablast, nucmer or promer
+- the whole genome alignments can be done with three different methods: megablast, nucmer or promer
 - use the parameter *-a* to indicate which method to use.
 Nucmer is the default option.

 ```mummer2circos.py -l -a promer```